VivekBhat/Flag-Bot/BOT.md

 **Bot Platform:**

-* Our bot is fully operational within the <a href = "https://csc510-slackbot.slack.com/messages/featureflags/"> slack channel </a> we set up
+* Our bot is fully operational within the <a href = "https://csc510-slackbot.slack.com/messages/featureflags/"> slack channel </a> we set up.

 * The bot relies on the <a href= "http://apidocs.launchdarkly.com/docs/webhooks-overview"> webhooks API </a> that launchDarkly provides.

-* The webhooks is configured to a server.
-The server is actively listening for HTTP payloads and informing our bot about LaunchDarkly events that it cares about.
+* The server is actively listening for HTTP POSTs from LaunchDarkly about events that it cares about.

 **Bot Integration:**
 * Currently all the commands that the user can issue to the bot are available.
-Though they are not implemented, the mock data helps the bot provide an appropriate response.
-If there are issues in the syntax  - misspelled or missing parameters, the bot shows an error message and provides the directions again to the user on the slack channel
+As some are not implemented, the mock data helps the bot provide an appropriate response.
+If there are issues in the syntax  - misspelled or missing parameters, the bot shows an error message and provides the directions again to the user on the slack channel.

 ### Selenium Testing (20%)